alok/notational-fzf-vim/README.md

 typing some words, it will use those words as the filename to create a file in the main directory.
 It will then open that file in a vertical split.
 If that file already exists, don't worry, it won't overwrite it.
 This plugin never modifies your files at any point.
-It can only read open, and create them.
+It can only read, open, and create them.

 This plugin may not work on Windows.
 I only have a Mac to test it on.
+It works for sure on Mac with Neovim, and *should* work in terminal Vim, since it's just a wrapper over `fzf`.

 ## Installation